mohammadshahidbeigh/web--scraper/README.md

 You can customize the formatting rules by modifying the `format_text` function in the `format_text.py` file.
 Adjust the regular expressions and formatting logic to achieve the desired formatting for your text files.

+## Customization
+Contributions are welcome!
+If you have any suggestions for improvements or new features, feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.

+You can copy and paste this code into a file named `README.md` in the root directory of your GitHub repository.
+This `README.md` file provides instructions for using the LangChain Text File Formatter tool, along with information about customization, example usage, contributing, and licensing.

 ## Example

 Here's an example of how you can use the tool to format a text file: